-Recent Committee hearing: Hearing with the Malaysian delegation at the 133rd IPU Assembly (Geneva, October 2015)
+Recent Committee hearing: Hearing with the Malaysian delegation at the 133rd IPU Assembly (October 2015)

-- Communication from the authorities: Letter from International Relations and Protocol Division, Parliament of Malaysia (October 2018) - Communication from the complainant: (October 2018) - Communication from the IPU: Letter addressed to the Speaker of the House of Representatives (September 2018) - Communication addressed to the complainant: October 2018
+- Communication from the authorities: Letter from International Relations and Protocol Division, Parliament of Malaysia (October 2018) - Communication from the complainant: October 2018 - Communication from the IPU: Letter addressed to the Speaker of the House of Representatives (September 2018) - Communication addressed to the complainant: October 2018 crime.

-The case concerns 16 then opposition members of the Malaysian House of Representatives.
-Mr. Khalid Samad, Mr. N. Surendran, Mr. Ng Wei Aik and Mr. Sivarasa Rasiah were charged under paragraphs (a), (b) and (c) of section 4(1) of the Sedition Act of 1948, while five other opposition members of parliament, namely Mr. Rafizi Ramli, Ms. Nurul Izzah Anwar, Mr. Tony Pua, Mr. Nga Kor Ming and Ms. Teo Nie Ching, were being investigated for this crime.
 In recent months, charges against the four members of parliament were all withdrawn, whereas with regard to the five under investigation no charge was finally brought against three of them, while an instruction for no charge to be brought against the two others is in the hands of the Attorney General's Office.
-However, on

-29 September 2016, Mr. Chua Tian Chang was sentenced to a three-month prison term and fined RM 1,800 for sedition.
+However, on 29 September 2016, Mr. Chua Tian Chang was sentenced to a three-month prison term and fined RM 1,800 for sedition.
 Another charge of sedition against him was discontinued by the prosecution after his acquittal at first instance.

 With regard to seven of these parliamentarians, the action taken against them under the Sedition Act was wholly or partly related to criticism they voiced about the conviction and sentence that the Federal Court handed down in February 2015 against Mr. Anwar Ibrahim.
 The Sedition Act was amended in 2015.
-As a result, criticism of the Government and the administration of the judiciary are no longer punishable under the act.
+As a result, criticism of the Government and the judiciary is no longer punishable under the act.
 There were concerns that the Sedition Act in its current form remains outdated, runs counter to human rights and is being used to attack and silence the political opposition.